yukikitayama/leetcode-python/README.md

 If there are too many values in the same bucket, you should use `height-balanced binary search tree` instead.
 In the worst case, search and insertion time complexity is O(logN).

+## Binary Search Tree (BST)

+- Inorder traversal of a binary search tree gives nodes in the ascending order.
+- Inorder is left, root, right.

 ## Depth first search (DFS)

 DFS is used 1. for traversing all the vertices in a graph, and 2. for traversing all the paths between two vertices.